-An ownership history is the outline of property ownership transfers through time.
-The result of this research will provide a listing of names and dates associated with each transfer of the property going back to the original private land owner.
+An ownership history is the record of property ownership transfers through time.
+The result of this research will provide a listing of names and dates associated with each transfer of the property going back to the original private landowner.
 This information is commonly compiled by reviewing the tax assessment rolls to locate deeds or other vesting documents.

 What is a landuse history?

-- how the land was utilized by the previous property owners
+- how the land was utilized by the previous property owners, and

 Why perform property history?